Definition of Certificate of Deposit

 A certificate of deposit, also referred to as a CD, is a time deposit at a bank, credit union, or other financial institution.
-However, the certificate of deposit cannot be withdrawn until an agreed upon date known as its maturity date.
-If a withdrawal becomes a necessity, the financial institution will assess a penalty—usually the loss of interest.
+A certificate of deposit requires that the money cannot be accessed until an agreed upon maturity date.
+However, if the depositor insists on withdrawing the money before the maturity date, the financial institution will assess a penalty—usually the loss of interest.

-A depositor will earn more interest on a certificate of deposit than the amount earned on a savings account or money market account.
-The length of a certificate of deposit could be one month, three months, six months, one year, 17 months, three years, etc. Generally the longer the time until maturity, the higher the interest rate.
+Since the depositor agreed to a maturity date, the certificate of deposit will pay a higher interest rate than is paid on a regular savings account or money market account.
+The length of a certificate of deposit will vary.
+It could be for one month, three months, six months, one year, 17 months, three years, etc. Generally the longer the time until maturity, the higher the interest rate.

 A CD that matures in less than one year will be reported by the bank as a current liability, and will be reported as a short-term investment by the depositor (provided the amount is not restricted by the depositor).

 James Company has a seasonal business and wants to earn interest on its excess cash balance during the seven months between its busy seasons.
 Therefore, James Company purchased a six-month certificate of deposit for $100,000 from its local bank.
 The CD pays an annual rate of 1% compared to 0.4% of the bank's money market account, 0.1% on the bank's savings account, and 0% on the bank's checking account.